brightsole/bg-sushi-go/README.md

   </summary>
   <br />

-  `node index.js` will output a winner, and their score.
+  `node index.js` will play 200 games and output some stats on them!

-  `watch -n 0.1 node index.js` is also pretty cool _(assuming you've done `brew install watch`, or `apt-get install watch`)_, as you can watch it run random games 10x a second.

   right now, it's just a jumping off point, much more work must be done.